I18N File Translation

 Translating i18n files is a straightforward process provided by our service.
 Follow these steps to translate your internationalization files and ensure consistency across your projects.

-1. Upload Files: Use the "Source Files" section to upload your i18n JSON or ZIP files.
+1. Upload Files: Use the "Source Files" section to upload your i18n files or a ZIP archive.
+Supported formats: JSON, JSONC, XML, YAML, ARB, PO/POT, XLIFF, Properties, CSV/TSV, MD, TXT.
 If the file name contains a language code, it will be automatically used as the source language.

 2. Set Source and Target Languages:

 Choose your source language (e.g., en-US).
-Add one or more target languages (e.g., fr-FR, de-DE), and configure translation options such as contractions, shortening, terminology, and file associations.
+Add one or more target languages (e.g., fr-FR, de-DE), and configure translation options.

 If you simply upload the same source file as the target file (which has no French content), nothing will be translated, because there's no way to detect which strings are new vs. old.

 Note: Uploading target files is optional.
-If you do not upload any target files, all strings will be translated, regardless of whether "Translate only new strings" is enabled or not.
+If you do not upload any target files, first time all strings will be translated, regardless of whether "Translate only new strings" is enabled or not.

 File Naming Rules: